syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM! or #VALUE!-occurs when text or radix is outside the constraints.
+'#NUM!' or '#VALUE!'-occurs when text or radix is outside the constraints.

 #### ISeven